sseraj/exawind-benchmarks/exawind/NREL_Phase_VI_Turbine/README.md

 - Domain in x= -100 to 150m, y=-100m to 100m, z=-100m to 100m
 - Initial grid size: 0.78125m
 - Finest cell size: 0.1953 m with 4 AMR levels
-   - See detail ranges of the mesh refinement in “static_box.txt”
+   - See detail ranges of the mesh refinement in [static_box.txt](https://github.com/Exawind/exawind-benchmarks/blob/main/exawind/NREL_Phase_VI_Turbine/RANS/u_7/input_files/static_box.txt)
 - Total cell counts: 45,527,040

 ## Results
-The rotor simulations are performed in four sequential stages with reduced time step sizes as follows:
+The rotor simulations are performed in four sequential stages with reduced time step sizes, so that rotor revolution per iteration decreased as follows:

-- Rev. 1 and 2: 0.25°
+- Rev. 1 and 2: 0.25° per iteration
-- Rev. 3 and 4: 0.125°
+- Rev. 3 and 4: 0.125° per iteration
-- Rev. 5 and 6: 0.0625°
+- Rev. 5 and 6: 0.0625° per iteration
-- Rev. 7 and 8: 0.03125°
+- Rev. 7 and 8: 0.03125° per iteration

 This approach was particularly important for the wind speed of 15 m/s to acheive the time-step size conevergence, which exhibits highly separated flow, with the sectional angle of attack distribution ranging between 15° and 35°.

 The figure below compares the rotor performance (thrust and torque) against experimental data and available other numerical results [2].
+The experimental error is indicated by the black uncertainty bar at the top of each `Experiment` column.
 For the Nalu-Wind results, the rotor performance was averaged over the last one revolution.

 ![Cf](figures_and_scripts/PhaseVi.png)